wp-plugins/user-role-editor/readme.txt

 == Changelog ==
+= 4.15 =
+* 08.09.2014
+* Rename role button was added to the URE toolbar.
+It allows to change user role display name (role ID is always the same).
+Be careful and double think before rename some built-in WordPress role.

 = 4.14.4 =
 * 08.08.2014
 * Missed "manage_sites" user capability was added to the list of built-in WordPress capabilities managed by User Role Editor.